mirjunaid26/self-hosted-runner-application/README.md

    sudo node_startup $host
 done
 ```

-Creating a complete and effective Bash script for configuring an HPC cluster's power-saving measures using SLURM involves multiple complex steps that require thorough understanding of both SLURM and the cluster's hardware.
-However, I can provide you with a simplified example of a Bash script that demonstrates the concept of adjusting SLURM settings for power savings during low utilization periods.

-Please note that this script is a starting point and may need to be customized according to your cluster's setup, SLURM configuration, and specific power-saving strategies.
+Bash script that demonstrates the concept of adjusting SLURM settings for power savings during low utilization periods.
+This is a starting point and may need to be customized according to your cluster's setup, SLURM configuration, and specific power-saving strategies.

 ```bash
 #!/bin/bash